NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 + a positive integer (smaller than the first energy value in the scan), the energy point that many steps from the *beginning* of the scan will be used
++ a list of any of the above, resulting in XRF spectra from each energy in the list being over-plotted.

 For example,